tst-ccamp/earthenterprise_wiki/Development:-Git-Contributions.md

 `Replaced all fizzbars with foobars.
 Unit test fixed per issue request (#102)`

 ### Pushing your commit
+Make sure git user.name an user.email are configured correct.
+This must be the email used to sign up the [CLA](https://cla.developers.google.com/clas)

+`git config --global user.name`  ( also can be changed to `--local`, depending on your preference)

+`git config --global user.email`

 When you are ready to commit your change to your forked repository, do so with a git push.

 `git push origin branch_name`